dolphjs/core/README.md

 - httpStatus
 - express

-If you need a better guide on how to setup a dolphjs application is best you view an example application built with dolphjs [https://github.com/dolphjs/example]
+If you need a better guide on how to setup a dolphjs application it's best you view an example application built with dolphjs [https://github.com/dolphjs/example] or better still, use the CLI application which sets up your dolphjs application just how you want it.

 ## License